Why study mathematics at Cambridge?

 - has a first-year structure where solid foundations are laid;

-- has increasing flexibility and breadth in subsequent years (especially in the fourth year), allowing students to pursue their own interests whether they be in Pure Mathematics, Applicable Mathematics, Applied Mathematics and/or Theoretical Physics;
+- has increasing flexibility and breadth in subsequent years (especially in the fourth year), allowing students to pursue their own interests whether they be in Pure Mathematics, Applicable Mathematics, Statistics, Applied Mathematics and/or Theoretical Physics;

 - will teach you lots of new and exciting mathematics, but will also stretch you intellectually, and make you think differently (the latter, in particular, being an attribute sought by employers);